eosnetworkfoundation/eos-evm-contract/docs/public_testnet_deployment_plan.md

-# Deploy EVM support to public testnet
+# Enable EVM Support For Public Testnet

-This document will describle how to enable EVM support for public testnet (such as Jungle testnet) without token economy.
+This document will describes how to enable EVM support for public testnet (such as Jungle testnet) without token economy.
 (For local testnet deployment, please refer to https://github.com/eosnetworkfoundation/TrustEVM/blob/main/docs/local_testnet_deployment_plan.md)

 ## For Block Producers